brianhouse/art_and_code/units/5_recombination/lecture.md

   Bowie using the Verbasizer.
 </p>

 Taking things a step further, the digital media artist [Allison Parrish](https://www.decontextualize.com) is known for her work creating algorithmic literature.
-Her book _Our Arrival_ (2015) for instance, draws source material from [Project Gutenberg](https://www.gutenberg.org), a collection of novels in the public domain.
+Her book _Our Arrival_ (2015), for instance, draws source material from [Project Gutenberg](https://www.gutenberg.org), a collection of novels in the public domain.
 Parrish selects and recombines sentences from this source according to a set of criteria that make it a meditation on the natural world.

-Taking things online, Darius Kazemi applies some of the same techniques toward the construction of [Twitter bots](https://en.wikipedia.org/wiki/Twitter_bot).
+Working with how language works online, Darius Kazemi applies some of the same techniques toward the construction of [Twitter bots](https://en.wikipedia.org/wiki/Twitter_bot).
 Whereas bots are often a hazard of disinformation online, Kazemi's bots are alternately clever, poignant, or sarcastic, such as [Roof Slapping Bot](https://twitter.com/RoofSlappingBot) or [Which One Bot](https://twitter.com/WhichOneBot) which combine phrases found from various online sources.

-One final piece uses some basic text analysis to produce a kind of data visualization: Luke DuBois' [_Hindsight is Always 20/20_](https://learninglab.si.edu/collections/hindsight-is-always-20-20/p7A3AxJofG9Uy4mT) takes the State of the Union addresses from each US President and arranges them on a traditional eye chart according to the most commonly used words:
+Another approach uses some basic text analysis to produce a data visualization: Luke DuBois' [_Hindsight is Always 20/20_](https://learninglab.si.edu/collections/hindsight-is-always-20-20/p7A3AxJofG9Uy4mT) takes the State of the Union addresses from each US President and arranges them on a traditional eye chart according to the most commonly used words:

 <p align="center">
   <img src="context/6_dubois_lincoln.jpg" width=400 /><br />